tecnico-sec/Java-Crypto-Details/README.md

 Watch the output image.
 Remember what you have just done: encrypted the image with AES, using ECB mode, and a key you generated yourself.

-Feel free to try the same thing with the other images (especially with other sizes).
+Try the same thing with the other images (especially with other sizes).

-Try using Java providers to generate a new AES key, by creating a DESKeyGenerator based on the AESKeyGenerator class.
+Try using Java providers to generate a new AES key.
 What is necessary to change in the code for that to happen?

 Repeat all the previous steps for the new key.